 When stress is pounding at you, you start to get tense all over.
 You’ll feel that tension in your muscles.
 It can give you a headache – hence the term “tension headache.”

-So how do you get rid of stress and anxiety as you work on your abuse recovery?
+How do you get rid of stress and anxiety as you work on your abuse recovery?

 Read this next part slowly: Stress only has as much power and as much control over your life as you allow it to have.
 The same goes for anxiety.

+Okay, then how do you know what your particular brand of stress pattern is?
+Consider this example, in which two people experience the same stressful situation.
 One person very calmly deals with whatever the stress is.
-The other person over generalizes and often begins to believe that more stress is on the way.
-The stress seems like so much of a big deal than it does with the other person.
+However, the other person overgeneralizes and often begins to believe that more stress is on the way.
+This is because the stress seems like a big deal than it does with the other person.

+Don’t be your own worst enemy.
 So many times, when stress hits, your biggest enemy is your own perception – how you see what’s happening in your life.
-You can think yourself into a much worse state of mind about whatever it is that’s going on – and conversely, you can think yourself into a much better way of living, if you want to do so.
+You can think yourself into a much worse state of mind about whatever it is that’s going on – and conversely, you can think yourself into a much better way of living if you want to do so.